I do not own the Fifty Shades Trilogy or its characters; those belong to E. L. James. However, my characters do belong to me.

 In the doorway behind us, the others have gathered.
 Everett clears his throat, “Cousin, would you help me put Dad back into bed?”
 I nod my consent and together Everett and I get Emmett back to bed.

 As Ella tucks her father in, his eyes pop open and he sits up to quickly scan the room.
 When his gaze rests on me, we share a look of bewilderment.
-“We can talk more tomorrow if you’re up to it.”
+“We can talk tomorrow if you’re up to it.”
+I tell him.
 He nods and slowly lays his head back down on the pillow.
+His eyes never leaving mine.
 I pat his arm and move to leave the room, but I turn back to add, “If you like, it can be just you and I.” He nods again and we smile weakly at one another.
 I leave him, running, no sprinting, back to my Ana.

 The Hardy Boys are fictional teenage brothers and amateur detectives.
 The characters were created by Edward Stratemeyer, the founder of the Stratemeyer Syndicate, a book-packaging firm, and have been written by many different ghostwriters over the years.